- COVIDCert NI – Easy Read Privacy Information

 Your data is processed for CCS as part of our public task under UK GDPR Article 6(1)(e)).

-The PHA and Dept of Health have a statutory duty to protect the health of the people in NI.
+The Dept of Health and the PHA have a statutory duty to protect the health of the people in NI.
 This follows their duties under the Health and Social Care (Reform) Act (Northern Ireland) 2009., which include promoting a system that protects the physical and mental health of people in NI and helping to prevent, diagnose, and treat illness such as COVID-19.
+The PHA has a role to improve and deliver health protection to the people of NI using appropriate healthcare data.

 Because the CCS provides a range of digital and non-digital services to help people to prove their COVID status, which would be considered health related data, we are also required to meet the following UK GDPR and Data Protection Act conditions: